-According to the aforementioned, the Group presents information by operating segment as follows (Note 5):
+According to the aforementioned, the Group presents information by operating segment as follows:

-- Retail Trading of Home Furniture and Household Goods (IKEA stores). - Retail Trading of Sporting Goods (INTERSPORT and TAF stores).
+• Retail Trading of Home Furniture and Household Goods (IKEA stores).

 3.6 Foreign currency translation

 (a) Functional currency and reporting currency

 The companies of the Group maintain their books in the currency of the financial environment in which each company operates (functional currency).
 The consolidated financial statements are presented in Euro's which is the functional currency of the parent Company.